tc39/proposal-rm-builtin-subclassing/README.md

 However, it incurs implementation complexity in that built-in methods have overrideable behavior that results in arbitrary code being executed via `this.constructor`.
 In implementations, this results in a proliferation of slow-paths and invariants that cause JIT code to deoptimize.
 Failure to do so may and have resulted in serious security vulnerabilities in browsers.
 In the language, `this.constructor` resulting in possible arbitrary code execution in some built-ins increases difficulty of reasoning.

-## Type III: customizable subclass creation in built-in methods
+## Type III: customizable subclass instance creation in built-in methods

 Type III is supported if built-in methods create new instances of the subclass's choosing.
 For example, if `Array.prototype.map` or `Array.from` returns instances of subclasses of `Array[`@@species`]`.
 Support for this is provided by delegating to `this.constructor[`@@species`]` inside built-in methods with custom values for the @@species property.